bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 Skip the sections entitled "Wipe the existing partition table and data on the target hard drive" and "Create a new Seagate Central style partition table".

-In the section entitled "Format the partitions" only format The Kernel partititons (1 and 2) and the Root Partititons (3 and 4).
-Do not format the Config, Update or Swap partititons (5, 7 and 6).
+In the section entitled "Format the partitions" only format The Kernel partitions (1 and 2) and the Root Partitions (3 and 4).
+Do not format the Config, Update or Swap partitions (5, 7 and 6).

 All of the rest of the procedure can be followed as written.
 Note that some of the commands involving partitions 5 and 7 might complain that some directories